Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Appendix: Additional notation and background

-The facts above in both ways hold for a general number field $F$ not necessarily a CM field; the eigenspace decomposition does not have to be relevant to Hodge components. \end{lemma}
+The facts above in both ways (Lemmas \ref{lemma:very-useful} and \ref{lemma:very-useful-2}) hold for a general number field $F$ not necessarily a CM field; the eigenspace decomposition does not have to be relevant to Hodge components.